lilab-bcb/cirrocumulus/docs/quick_start.rst

 - Datasets can be provided in h5ad_, loom_  or `STAR-Fusion`_ format.
 Seurat objects
   can be loaded after converting to h5ad_ or loom_ format (see vignette_).
 - Launch accepts more than one dataset to enable quick dataset switching or to combine modalities (e.g gene fusions and expression) stored in separate files.
-- Predefined marker lists can be provided in JSON format to quickly browse features of interest.
+- Predefined marker lists can be provided in JSON format (`see example`_) to quickly browse features of interest.

 Example Data
 ^^^^^^^^^^^^^